joe-damore/close-tabs-to-the-left-item/README.md

-# close-tabs-to-the-left-item
+# Close Tabs to the Left Item
-Adds a "Close Tabs to the Left" tab context menu item in Firefox v78+
+Firefox extension that adds a "Close Tabs to the Left" tab context menu item in Firefox v78+.